Antivirals – your questions answered

 - been identified as being at higher risk of severe illness.

-If you believe you are at high risk of getting very sick from COVID-19 and have not received the NSW Health survey or cannot get in touch with your GP, contact the NSW Health COVID-19 and Flu Care at Home Support Line on 1800 960 933 or the National Coronavirus Helpline on 1800 020 080 who are able to check if you are eligible for antivirals.
+If you believe you are at high risk of getting very sick from COVID-19 and have not received the NSW Health survey or cannot get in touch with your doctor, contact the National Coronavirus Helpline on 1800 020 080.

 Why can’t everyone access antivirals?